 The Gnome Hunt is Back!

-Blossom, Greenie and Oak MOVE to 3 different natural park areas EACH MONTH!
-Discover winding trails, scenic vistas and footbridges as you search for gnomes.
+Blossom, Greenie and Oak MOVE to 3 different natural park areas THE FIRST OF EACH MONTH!

 * Find 3 gnomes in 3 new natural park areas monthly from Apr. to Oct.

 * Take a photo of you, your dog or anything else by a gnome!

 * Post your gnome photos on social media at #LOparksgnomes

 * #LOparksgnomes photos go in a contest to win a gnome in Oct!